samkoesterke/slave-1/week 3/readme.md

 ![](Screen%20Shot%202020-08-06%20at%202.05.15%20pm.png) <br/>

 Here I stretched the ellipses which did away with the gradient and instead made it look more like the back of some embroidered fabric.
 I think the idea of digital fabric.
-Perhaps something to look into.
+Perhaps something to look into!